 Why aren't goals being collected for 4+1 and dual degree programs?

-The Faculty Senate is collecting program educational goals for “multidegree programs” (i.e., 3+2, 4+1, and dual degree programs) but this process is collecting them separately for each of the two degree programs that make up the larger program.
-At the end of this collection process, both sets of goals will be published within the academic catalog appropriately.
+The Faculty Senate collects program educational goals for “multidegree programs” (i.e., 3+2, 4+1, and dual degree programs) but they were collected separately for each of the two degree programs that make up the larger program.
+At the end of the initial collection process, both sets of goals were published within the academic catalog appropriately.